jujuedua/CS50-projects/README.md

    ```bash
    flask run
    ```
--Open your web browser and go to http://127.0.0.1:5000/ to access the application.
+-Open the link and it will direct you to the birthdays website.

 # hello.c